Pioneering Breakthroughs for SCN2A Mutations

 RogCon is leading the discovery and development of novel treatments for SCN2A mutations that cause epilepsy, autism and other neurological disorders.

-Join the International SCN2A Natural History Study
+International SCN2A Natural History Study

 The SCN2A Natural History Study is a central element to facilitating new drug development for SCN2A patients.
 An NHS such as this one – being conducted by the top epileptologists and neurologists around the world – is a critical part of designing and implementing clinical trials and provides important regulatory information to help increase the FDA’s overall understanding of the condition and the impact of the novel treatments.

-Learn More About Clinical Trials
+***SCN2A Clinical Trials***

 RogCon has partnered with Praxis Precision Medicines to advance potential investigational new drugs for those affected by SCN2A mutations.
-We will call RogCon a success only when every child with an SCN2A mutation has access to a disease-modifying treatment.
-Clinical trials are projected to begin shortly.
-Learn more about our clinical trials and how to participate.

 RogCon was founded by two parents of children affected by SCN2A mutations, Alex Nemiroff and Kelley Dalby, and Dr. Steven Petrou, a renowned neuroscientist specializing in genetic epilepsy.
 Our founders came together to address the severe, unmet medical need of children and their families who are suffering from mutations in SCN2A, where no solutions currently exist.
 At RogCon, we are walking a path of relentless pursuit, taking deliberate action on a daily basis to bring novel, disease-modifying treatments to all patients.